chavezaurus/pi-sentinel/README.md

 `cd pi-sentinel`

-* Make the C code
+* Make the C++ code

 `make`

 * Start Pi Sentinel and the web server

-`python3 sentinel.py`
+`./sentinel.py`

 Now open your web browser and connect to the IP address of your Raspberry Pi using port 9090.
-Yours will be different but on my browser the address looks like this:
+Yours may be different but on my browser the address looks like this:

 ```192.168.1.20:9090```.